Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

 default, “Positive”, “Negative)

 It is important to note that the prior of the \(\beta_1\) coefficient can be manually set to either the positive or negative direction.
 This can be useful if we have specific information regarding the prior and is accomplished by writing prior = “positive” or prior = “negative”.
+For example, if we feel strongly that greater phthalate exposures will be related to higher weights, we can specify “positive”; if we believe greater phthalate exposures will be related to lower weights, we can specify “negative.”
+If we are unsure, we can specify “None” (the default specification).

 chem_names_new <- c('URXMHBP', 'URXMOH', 'URXMHP', 'URXMHH', 'URXMCOH', 'URXMHNC', 'URXECP', 'URXHIBP', 'URXMIB')